statsmaths/cleanNLP/README.md

 The cleanNLP package is designed to allow users to make use of various NLP annotation algorithms without having to worry (too much) about the output format, which is standardizes at best as possible.
-There are four backends currently available, each with their own pros and cons.
+There are three backends currently available, each with their own pros and cons.
 They are:

 - **stringi**: a fast parser that only requires the stringi package,